HTTP Caching

 - You can set up CORS verification in the Your Account section in our network.

-Setup in Your Account
+Setup in Dashboard

 The CORS verification procedure provided for configuration is based on our proprietary module operation.
 Its functionality is based on W3C recommendations.